ionelaSabinaMacovei/Fun-Fishing-Portofolio1/README.md

 - Select pages in left hand navigation menu.
 - From the source dropdown, select main branch and then press save.
 - The site will be deployed now.
 It may take a few minutes to go live.

-The live link can be found here - https://ionelasabinamacovei.github.io/Fun-Fishing-Portofolio1/

 ### Frameworks, Libraries & Programs Used
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts") was used to import the fonts "Lato", and "Oswald".